EAL Diploma in Engineering - Level 3 - Full-time (North Devon)

 The EAL Diploma in Engineering combines hands-on practical tuition with traditional classroom teaching; ensuring you develop both the practical skills and theoretical knowledge required for your future career.

-This course will cover engineering areas as varied as mathematics for engineers, mechanical principles, digital and analogue electronics, communications, quality and inspection, computer aided drawing (CAD), CNC milling, health and safety, and much more.
+This course will cover engineering areas as varied as mathematics for engineers, mechanical principles, digital and analogue electronics, communications, quality and inspection, computer aided drawing (CAD), welding, health and safety, and much more.

 So, whether you’re new to further education; are looking for a qualification that’ll give you access to higher-level study; want to retrain for a new career or apprenticeship; or are looking to upskill for your existing role, this could be the perfect place to start.

-You’ll develop your practical skills in our industry-standard engineering workshop, including machining, welding, and pneumatics.
+You’ll develop your practical skills in our industry-standard engineering workshop, including machining and welding.

 You’ll study seven units per year, consisting of topics that are essential to the engineering sector.
-These include:
+Mid Devon and North Devon provide slightly different units, but these are a selection that are delivered over the two years:

 - Health and Safety: Regulations and risk assessment requirements